rougier/python-opengl/03-quickstart.rst

 Varying color
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Adding a per-vertex color like is also and only a matter of modifying the fragment shader as in the previous section an directly assigning the color to the quad program (see `<code/chapter-03/glumpy-quad-varying-color.py>`_):
+Adding a per-vertex color is also only a matter of modifying the fragment shader as in the previous section and directly assigning the color to the quad program (see `<code/chapter-03/glumpy-quad-varying-color.py>`_):

 .. code:: python